 The evidence against manmade EMF (electromagnetic fields) is solid, but unrecognized.
 Microwaves hit mitochondria where it hurts most, at frequency level.
 EMF pollution has been linked to brain tumors, cancer, Alzheimer’s, migraines, Parkinson’s, osteoporosis, skin problems, behavioral problems in children, and DNA damage, with little media exposure.
 Cellphone radiation also disrupts the blood-brain barrier, allowing heavy metals and other toxins to enter the brain.

-Cut down man-made radiation from your living environment, especially at night.
+Example: Cut down man-made radiation from your living environment, especially at night.
 Put a kill-timer on the wifi.
 Auto-shutdown or flightsafe the cellphone.
 Avoid extended proximity to cellular stations or power lines.
-For select articles and research on electromagnetic field (EMF), see the annex at the end of this article.
+Treat yourself with advanced biophysical machines like E-Relief to create more resistance and energy against environmental stressors.
+For select articles and research on electromagnetic field (EMF) go here.

 We’re sunlight deficient, by default.
 Sunlight should cover two-thirds of our daily vitamin D needs.
 Natural light has a healing spectrum, which we need to greet during the day.
 Mitochondria love natural light.
 Man-made light, especially the one from our phones and screens, tells the amygdala that we’re ok with not sleeping.